BerkeleyLab/upcxx/INSTALL.md

     configuration is not currently supported.  (smp and aries conduits).

-* HPE Cray EX with x86\_64 CPUs and one of the following PrgEnv environment modules, plus its dependencies (smp, ofi and ucx conduits):
+* HPE Cray EX with x86\_64 CPUs and one of the following PrgEnv environment modules, plus its dependencies (smp and ofi conduits):
     - PrgEnv-gnu with gcc/10.3.0 (or later) loaded.
     - PrgEnv-cray with cce/12.0.0 (or later) loaded.